luiscberrocal/star_wars_analysis/data/fasting/fasting.md

-to the gym they feel wonderful so you got to get over that hump if you really want to do that tap over fast you have to know that I'm gonna face a problem on the second day is gonna be hardest third fourth fifth day after better so who should do the wrong fast and who should just do intermittent fasting so
+to the gym they feel wonderful so you got to get over that hump if you really want to do that tap over fast you have to know that I'm going to face a problem on the second day is going to be hardest third fourth fifth day after better so who should do the wrong fast and who should just do intermittent fasting so